Skip to Content

 This could be a simple outdoor activity using car tyres to climb over and hoops to climb through; bean bags to toss into buckets and beacons to run around.

-Here are some simple obstacle course ideas.
+Here are a few simple obstacle course ideas.

 6. Scavenger Hunts